 Richard shook his head.
 “I wanted to see new places and meet interesting people.
 I wanted to get ahead in life too.
 Look where all that got us huh?”

-They shook hands and Richard went back to his seat.
-He found it taken, muttered to himself, and soon found another.
+They shook hands and Richard went back to his seat only to find that it was taken, he muttered to himself, and soon found another.
 He looked to his right and saw a female officer sitting two seats over from him.
-He saw her looking at her datapad and he quickly looked away while trying to not look like he was staring at her.
+He saw her looking at her datapad and he quickly looked away while trying to not look like he was looking at her.
 He got a good look at her in profile so that if he ever met her again, unlikely as that was, he would have an idea of what she looked like; and damn, she looked like someone he would want to remember.
 Just as he looked away from her, she looked at him.
 Immediately he looked at the floor trying to look as innocent as possible.

 Richard stared at the envelope and was irrationally afraid of what was inside.
-The woman who he was looking at a few minutes earlier came up and said “Excuse me” for she was trying to get past him to get to the desk where he himself picked up his envelope.
+The woman who he was looking at a few minutes earlier came up and said “Excuse me, would you kindly move it already?
+There are others that need to get to the desk.”

 “Oh right,” he said as he stepped out of her way, “I’m sorry.”
 Rachel McFarland, he thought to himself.
 Well, at least I’ll remember her name.
-She’s worth looking up on Facebook or something like that when I have the time.
+She’s worth looking up on social media when I have the time.
 Yeah, as if I’ll ever have the time to do that!
-Then again, her account might be locked down tight.
+Then again, she might not even have an account to look for.

-He looked down at the envelope and to say that he was nervous could’ve won the Understatement of the Year award.
+He looked down at the envelope and to say that he was nervous would’ve been the Understatement of the Year.
 His hands shook as he tore the envelope open.
 He quickly pulled the piece of paper out of the envelope and began to read it.

 “From Admiral Matthew Heston, Admiral of the Sol Defense Fleet, Human Federation Space Force, to Lieutenant Commander Richard Smith, Human Federation Space Force, Fifth Day, Fifth Month, Year Two Thousand Three Hundred and Fifteen,” it read at the top of the paper.
 He re-read that line again for he could’ve sworn that he had read that line wrong.
 Wait, he thought, did I get promoted?
 He went on reading the paper.